-

 A prepayment is used when a supplier requires partial or full payment for goods or services prior to the delivery/provision of the goods or services.
 Examples would include one-off transactions for individual contracts, refundable deposits, construction works and long-term agreements (LTAs) for health products.

 When paid, prepayments reflect as amounts due to UNDP and are recorded in the asset account 16065 (Prepaid Voucher Modality).
 As the goods or services are provided, the prepaid asset balance must be reduced and an expense recorded for the amount of goods or services received by UNDP.
 This is achieved by receipting and vouchering against the relevant Purchase Order (PO) and offsetting the prepayment against the Accounts Payable (AP) PO voucher.
 Such offsets need to be communicated to the vendor.
-Accounting procedures in Atlas are as follows:
+Accounting procedures in Atlas/Quantum are as follows:

 - Account 16065 Prepaid Expense is debited and AP credited for the amount of the prepayment.